 When you’re visiting Hervey Bay, you cannot miss a trip to Urangan Pier.
 But don’t plan a quick visit.
 I always get surprised by the time I take to walk the 1.6km return on the pier.

 Built between 1913 and 1917 for freight purposes, Urangan Pier is one of the longest and oldest piers in Australia.
-And like all piers, it provides beautiful views (hello Fraser Island!) and a fantastic opportunity to get a sneak peek at marine life without getting wet.
-Fishermen see there an ideal fishing spot.
+And like all piers, it provides beautiful views (hello K’gari – Fraser Island!) and a fantastic opportunity to get a sneak peek at marine life without getting wet.
+Fishermen see it as an ideal fishing spot.
 You could even buy fishing gear right in front of the jetty when we visited.
 But I don’t fish, so that’s not why I always spend so much time on that pier.

 So, what’s special about the Urangan Pier?

 Of course, the opportunity to spot rays or dolphins always slows me down when I visit.
 Patience is often rewarded.
-No matter how many time I see them, I always get excited.
+No matter how many times I see them, I always get excited.
 If you’re extremely lucky, you may even get more surprises (watch this!).
 But it’s another species of animals that mostly get my attention at the Urangan Pier.